-You must be in a title represented by the UFT and meet the following criteria:
+You must be represented by the UFT and meet the following criteria:

-- An H-bank/non-pedagogical employee who works a regular schedule of 20 hours or more per week
+- You are a full-time employee OR an H-bank/non-pedagogical employee who works a regular schedule of 20 hours or more per week

 F-status and per diem employees are not eligible for paid parental leave.